pierluigiferrari/behavioral_cloning_for_vehicle_steering/README.md

 ###Data Augmentation

 Data augmentation is essential to solve this problem, training on data of good driving behavior alone will not result in a working model.
-At the same time it is more difficult in this case than in a classification task, since for many relevant transformations of the input data, the corresponding labels need to be adjusted in a non-trivial way.
-A bear is still a bear whether you flip the image or not, but the steering angle of the perspectively distorted image of a road might need to be adjusted in a non-obvious way.
+At the same time data augmentation is also more complex in this case than in a classification task, since for many relevant transformations of the input data, the corresponding labels need to be adjusted in a non-trivial way.
+A bear is a bear whether you flip the image or not, but the steering angle of the perspectively distorted image of a road might need to be adjusted in a non-obvious way.
 Figuring out how exactly to adjust the steering angle for some transformations turns into a project of its own, and a lot of work goes into it.
-Below I describe the transformations I experimented with and my findings regarding what transformations worked or didn't work, were useful or were unnecessary, and what steering angle adjustments turned out to work well.
+Below I describe the transformations I experimented with and my findings regarding which transformations worked or didn't work, which were useful or unnecessary, and what steering angle adjustments turned out to work well.

-Now about the data augmentation techniques I experimented with.
-I tested the following:
+I tested the following image transformations:

 * Flipping images horizontally to prevent a bias towards being able to handle some situations only in one direction but not the other.
 The steering angle is being inverted (additive inverse) accordingly.
 * Changing the brightness, particularly decreasing it, to make the model less dependent on certain colors, to make it recognize lane markings with less contrast, and to cater to the darker colors of the mountain track.
-* Three kinds of transformations came to my mind as possible candidates to correct off-center positions of the car on the lane and to ensure that it can handle sharp curves well: Rotation, horizontal translation, and a perspective transform simulating a change in the curvature of the road.
+* Three kinds of transformations came to my mind as possible candidates to recover from off-center positions and to ensure that the model can handle sharp curves: Rotation, horizontal translation, and a perspective transform simulating a change in the curvature of the road.
 I tested the effectiveness of all three and report my findings below.
 * Transforming the perspective to simulate an incline change uphill or downhill.
 The purpose of this was to use the data from the flat lake track to train the model for the mountain and jungle tracks, both of which contain many slope changes.

 Here is an example of some of these transformations.
 The original image for comparison (steering angle == 0.00):

 ![image1](/examples/00_original.png)

-Translated horizontally by 30 pixels (steering angle == 0.09):
+Translated horizontally by 30 pixels (steering angle == -0.09):

 ![image2](/examples/01_translate.png)